-Beginning in the 2019-2020 academic year, faculty and supervisors associated with the University Network will teach seminars on human rights advocacy at leading colleges.
-These seminars will serve as a ‘gateway’ for involvement in the practical, supervised human rights work of the University Network.
-The seminars will be modeled on the highly successful human rights advocacy seminar offered by Professor James Cavallaro in the IntroSems program at Stanford University.
+Beginning this 2019-2020 academic year, faculty and supervisors associated with the University Network are teaching seminars on human rights advocacy at leading colleges.
+These seminars serve as a ‘gateway’ for involvement in the practical, supervised human rights work of the University Network.
+The seminars are modeled on the highly successful human rights advocacy seminar offered by Professor James Cavallaro in the IntroSems program at Stanford University.

 Intensive Summer Training

 Students at universities across the country, including those enrolled in the advocacy seminars offered over the academic year, will be invited to apply to participate in an intensive summer training program offered by the University Network.
 The summer course will include intensive study of rights advocacy (an advanced seminar on advocacy that will build on the seminars offered at leading colleges), complemented by substantive coursework in human rights and practical skills training.

 Students will be trained in basic principles of legal analysis, as well as on substantive human rights law and norms.
 The goal of this course will be to provide non-law students (undergraduates) with the elements necessary to assess situations of injustice through a human rights lens.